How can you protect your DEA Number?

 (6) Local trends and other indicators of the diversion potential of the missing controlled substance.

-What options emerge when thinking of preventing prescription pad abuse?
+What options emerge when thinking of preventing prescription pad abuse or medication theft?
 Adding an additional service, creating inter-office quarterly tasks to monitor controlled substances, eliminating prescription pad use entirely, and other small preventative changes in your office contribute to eliminating the possibility for abuse.
 Safeguard your office against DEA number theft with these four ways…

 - MicroMD EPCS Gold, a DEA certified framework integrated with the secure reliable Surescripts eRx transmission network, saves your practice from manual entry and protects you from fraud.
 Notably, this solution allows submission of electronic prescriptions of Schedule II through V substances to your patients.

 - Perform thorough background checks on the employees that you hire at your practice.
 The individuals most likely to steal your DEA number work within your team – secure your practice from this by hiring trustworthy and reliable personnel.